OtpChatBot/Ybot/README.md

 Ybot
 ===============

-Ybot - is erlang bot software which inspired with Github hubot.
+Ybot - is a customizable bot software which inspired with Github hubot.
 Github hubot is realy cool, but sorry, i don't like javascript and i don't know coffescript.
-Ybot written fully with erlang/otp and you can write plugins in other different scripting language.
+Ybot written fully with erlang/otp and you can write plugins in other different scripting language like python, ruby or shell.

 [![Build Status](https://travis-ci.org/0xAX/Ybot.png)](https://travis-ci.org/0xAX/Ybot)